Wednesday, 23 December 2020

 Map showing the distribution of Population and Area between Pakistan and India.

-I hope the poeple having interest in the hisotry and geography of Punjab will like it.
-I do appreciate my readers for the suggestions or poinitng any mistake in facts or maps.
-For the more details abou division of Punjab you may visit my following post:
+I hope people who have an interest in the history and geography of Punjab will like it.
+I do appreciate my readers for the suggestions or pointing out any mistakes in facts or maps.

 Tariq Amir